 Amount of Education Required for Careers Related to Parks, Recreation & Leisure Studies

 Some degrees associated with parks and rec may require an advanced degree, while others may not even require a bachelor’s in the field.
 Whatever the case may be, pursuing more education usually means that more career options will be available to you.

 Find out what the typical degree level is for parks and rec careers below.

 Online Parks, Recreation & Leisure Studies Programs

-In the 2018-2019 academic year, 179 schools offered some type of parks, recreation and leisure studies program.
+In 2018-2019, 179 schools offered a parks and rec program of some type.
 The following table lists the number of programs by degree level, along with how many schools offered online courses in the field.

 |Degree Level||Colleges Offering Programs||Colleges Offering Online Classes|

 |Doctor’s Degree (Research)||5||0|